PATELLAR SUBLUXATION PAIN GUIDE

-If you feel this is potentially a patellar subluxation injury, I highly recommend consulting with a physical therapist ASAP.
+If you feel this is potentially a patellar subluxation injury, we highly recommend consulting with a licensed medical professional prior to attempting self-care.

 Our primary objective is reducing the risk of future kneecap subluxations.
-We achieve this by correcting any residual muscle imbalances.
+We achieve this by protecting the joint while also correcting any residual muscle imbalances.

 ICE OR HEAT

 Start with a targeted patellofemoral (kneecap aligment) exercise program.
 Make sure you address strength, range-of-motion and flexibility.
 Luckily you don't have to figure out which exercises to perform, our PT's have done it for you!
-Just select the exercise option below.
+Scroll down to view your exercises.

 Try to do your exercises a few times a day.
 You can cycle down as the pain diminishes.